 You can also fill out an application at the Mentor Orientation.

 Every week, our staff hosts a 1.5-hour orientation at the Hillsborough Education Foundation office, located at 2306 N. Howard Ave.
 Tampa, FL 33607.
 During the first half of the orientation, you’ll learn more about the program.
 If you like what you hear, you can stick around for the second half of orientation, where you will be trained on interacting with your student scholar.
-RSVP for an upcoming Mentor Orientation to email@example.com.
+RSVP for an upcoming Mentor Orientation with Anna Laird at [email protected].

 Upcoming Mentor Orientation Sessions:

 Not sure if you’re ready?
-You can contact these current Mentors to speak with them about their first-hand experience as a Mentor:
+You can contact these current mentors to speak with them about their first-hand experience:

 email | 813-837-4421